VBFT: Veloce Byzantine Fault Tolerant Consensus for Blockchains: Proof of Correctness

 \subsection{Safety}

 As stated before, VBFT satisfies S-safety during the normal protocol.
-VBFT also satisfies S-safety during a view change in the absence of equivocation or when the primary is honest.
+VBFT also satisfies S-safety during a view change in the absence of equivocation or when the leader is honest.
 Being S-safe also implies that the protocol is R-Safe.
-The VBFT protocol may fall back to R-safety with a Byzantine primary.
-Below we provide lemmas related to the VBFT safety. \begin{lemma} VBFT is S-Safe during normal execution of the protocol. \end{lemma} \begin{proof} This lemma can be proved by contradiction.
-Let us assume that a block $b_1$ has been committed by a single node $i$ such that $i \in S_h$ in the sequence $s$.
-This means $2f+1$ nodes in a set $S_1$ have voted for block $b_1$.
-Similarly, an honest node $j$ ($j \in S_h$) commits a block $b_2$ in the sequence $s$.
-A set of $2f+1$ nodes ($S_2$) have voted for the block $b_2$.
-Since $n=3f+1$, we have $S_1 \cap S_2 \geq f+1$.
-This means there is at least one honest node that has voted both, for the block $b_1$ and $b_2$.
-But this is impossible since an honest node only vote once for a single block at the same sequence.
-Hence, VBFT is S-safe during normal execution of the protocol. \end{proof}
+The VBFT protocol may fall back to R-safety with a Byzantine leader.
+Below we provide lemmas related to the VBFT safety.